CarlDownsOracle/oci-azure-observability/README.md

 POLICIES for the connections you have elected.
 You must accept these or create the Policies yourself manually._**

+# Including OCI Tags

+Please see [OCI Tag Enrichment Task](https://github.com/CarlDownsOracle/oci-tag-enrichment-task) resource for details on how to accomplish this.

 ## References

 Please see these references for more details.